jldaniel/SU2_AWS/README.md

  ##### Running the code

  Instruction to setup and run the solution are given in [setup.md](setup.md).
+An example of the program output for a successful run is given in [example_output.txt](docs/example_output.txt).